hasindu2008/slow5lib/README.md

 - *auxiliary_field.c* demonstrates how to fetch a auxiliary field from a slow5/blow5 file.
 - *random_read_pthreads.c* demonstrates how to fetch given read IDs in parallel from a slow5/blow5 file using *pthreads*.
 - *random_read_openmp.c* demonstrates how to fetch given read IDs in parallel from a slow5/blow5 file using openMP.
+- *write.c* demonstrate how to write a new slow5/blow5 file.
+- *append.c* demonstrates how to append to an existing slow5/blow5 file.

 Following examples will be added upon request.
 If you are interested, open a GitHub issue rather than spending your time trying to figure out - will try to provide within a day or two.
-- using multiple threads for parsing and decompression when performing sequential reading.
+- using multiple threads for parsing and decompression when performing sequential reading; and, writing or appending.
 - accessing header attributes when multiple read groups are present.
 - an efficient input, processing, output pipeline for processing raw signals using slow5lib
 - any other use case.